Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-02.md

   Addition, Multiplication, Subtraction, Division, Modulo, Equality, Strict Equality, Not equal, Strict not equal

-Q:Describe a real world Problem you could solve with a Function.
+Q: Describe a real-world Problem you could solve with a Function.

-  Functions can solve many problems, but let's say we want to decipher how many tables we need for a given party, and each table can sit two people.
-We could use a function that's argument is the number of people and could return the amount of tables needed.
+  Functions can solve many problems, but let's say we want to decipher how many tables we need for a given party, and each table can seat two people.
+We could use a function that's argument is the number of people and could return the number of tables needed.

 Q: An if statement checks a __ and if it evaluates to ___, then the code block will execute.